Michael Lederer: Dubrovnik Shakespeare Festival

 In 2009, Lederer founded the Dubrovnik Shakespeare Festival in Dubrovnik, Croatia.
 Aimed to promote Dubrovnik at home and abroad, DSF's first touring production was Lederer's own play "Mundo Overloadus".
 "Mundo Overloadus" was also staged in 2010 at Performance Space 122 in New York's East Village.
 In "Beating the Global Odds", Paul A. Laudicina summarizes and cites Lederer's play, saying "Imagine having at last the entire knowledge of human civilization at your fingertips, and finding that it basically gives you a migraine.
 Michael Lederer, an American writer who lives in Berlin and Dubrovnik, Croatia, calls this Mundo Overloadus – the title of his recent play that premiered in New York."

 Croatian President (and composer) Ivo Josipovic, director Irina Brook, and the artist Genia Chef were among those artists helping launch Dubrovnik Shakespeare Festival.
 DSF also runs a museum program in conjunction with the Marin Drzic Museum of Dubrovnik.
-Lederer served as Artistic Director of DSF 2009-2012.
+Lederer served as Artistic Director of DSF 2009-2013.

+In a March 2024 interview with the magazine Kulturring Berlin, Lederer described in detail political struggles that befell the Festival as it eventually led a campaign against mass tourism.
+"Only 800 Croatian citizens remained living within the old walls, most homes sold off to foreigners.
+While as many as five cruise ships a day, each disgorging as many as 3,000 short term visitors, swell the town with invading hordes.
+The Disneyfication of one of the most beautiful manmade corners of the globe.
+That is, if you can spot it through all the bobbing heads of picture-taking tour groups."